WolfwithSword/TwitchCollabNetwork/README.md

 No errors from Twitch API are handled, or rather, only config input errors are handled.
 Good luck.

-Once you have your config setup, run `main.py` and when it is done (it will log depth progress), a file called `output.html` will be created in the same directory.
+Once you have your config setup, run `main.py` and when it is done (it will log depth progress), a file called `output.html` and folder `lib` will be created in the same directory.
 Open this in a web browser to view the Collab Network.

+The html file will only work if the `lib` folder is present!

 # Setup